Happy World Ballet Day 2018!

-As part of today’s global celebration, World Ballet Day LIVE 2018 is inviting us inside some of the world’s most prestigious professional ballet companies to watch the dancers’ daily class.
+As part of today’s global celebration, we are being invited inside some of the world’s most prestigious professional ballet companies to watch the dancers’ daily class.
 Viewers will also have the chance to see rehearsals of upcoming performances; take a sneaky peek behind the scenes at costumes and pointe shoes; and participate in special interviews with dancers, choreographers and company directors via social media.

 Guest companies and esteemed ballet schools from all over the globe are also getting involved in the event.